kendallroden/DockerToolingLabs/README.md

 # Visual Studio Docker Tooling Labs

 ## Overview
-The goal of the following hands-on-lab is to help you leverage the power of Visual Studio and Visual Studio Code as you develop with Docker
+The goal of the following content is geared toward helping you get started with Docker Tooling in Visual Studio.
+Other links are included for you to dive deeper into Docker for Windows and working with Docker in VS Code

 ## Prerequisites